 Finally, each series was placed within a particular IERS reference frame by applying to it an additional bias-rate correction that is common to all the series.
 This additional correction was determined by first combining all the series (including the USNO multibaseline VLBI series) after applying to them the relative bias-rate corrections and uncertainty scale factors that had been determined for them as described above.
-This intermediate combination was then compared to the IERS combined Earth orientation series EOP(IERS) C 04 (IERS 1998, pp. 138-139 and p.
-1182) during the interval 1987-1998 in order to obtain the additional bias-rate correction required to make it, and therefore each individual series, agree in bias and rate with the IERS series.
+This intermediate combination was then compared to the IERS combined Earth orientation series EOP(IERS) C 04 (IERS 1999, pp. 36-37 and p.
+155)

+during the interval 1987-1999 in order to obtain the additional bias-rate correction required to make it, and therefore each individual series, agree in bias and rate with the IERS series.

 The total bias-rate corrections and uncertainty scale factors determined by the procedures outlined above are given in Table 2.
-Except for the USNO multibaseline VLBI series (whose entries in Table 2 are simply those determined when comparing it to its complementary smoothing), the values of the bias-rate corrections given in Table 2 are the sum of: (1) all the incremental corrections applied during the iterative procedure, (2) the corrections applied to initially align the series with each other, and (3) the additional, common correction applied in order to place each series within that particular IERS reference frame defined by the IERS combined Earth orientation series EOP(IERS) C 04.
+The values of the bias-rate corrections given in Table 2 are the sum of: (1) all the incremental corrections applied during the iterative procedure, (2) the corrections applied to initially align the series with each other, and (3) the additional, common correction applied in order to place each series within that particular IERS reference frame defined by the IERS combined Earth orientation series EOP(IERS) C 04.
 The values of the uncertainty scale factors given in Table 2 are the products of all the incremental scale factors determined during the iterative procedure.
-The uncertainties of the bias-rate corrections given in Table 2 are the 1σ standard errors of the incremental bias-rate corrections determined during the last iteration.
+The uncertainties of the bias-rate corrections given in Table 2 are the 1 standard errors of the incremental bias-rate corrections determined during the last iteration.
 There are no bias-rate entries in Table 2 for components that were either not used (e.g., the UTCSR SLR UT1 component), or not available (e.g., the NOAA IRIS Intensive polar motion components).
-Note that the same IERS rate correction is applied to all the data sets, including those such as the Scripps GPS polar motion series, for which no relative rate correction could be determined.
+Note that the same IERS rate correction is applied to all the data sets, including those such as the Westford-Mojave single baseline VLBI series, for which no relative rate correction could be determined.
 Therefore, the rate corrections given in Table 2 for those series for which no relative rate corrections could be determined are simply the IERS rate correction, but given, of course, in the natural reference frame of that series.
 In these cases, no uncertainties for the rate corrections are given.

-Combined EOP Series: SPACE98
+Combined EOP Series: SPACE99

 A Kalman filter was used to combine the series listed in Table 1 after the bias-rate corrections and uncertainty scale factors listed in Table 2 had been applied to them.
-The resulting combined Earth orientation series, SPACE98, consists of values (Figure 1) and 1σ standard errors (Figure 2) for polar motion, universal time, and their rates spanning September 28.0, 1976 to January 16.0, 1999 at daily intervals.
-Leap seconds have been restored to UT1, and the effects of the solid Earth and ocean tides have been added back to the UT1 values using the same models for
+The resulting combined Earth orientation series, SPACE99, consists of values (Figure 1) and 1 standard errors (Figure 2) for polar motion, universal time, and their rates spanning September 28.0, 1976 to January 22.0, 2000 at daily intervals.
+Leap seconds have been restored to UT1, and the effects of the solid Earth and ocean tides have been added back to the UT1 values using the same models for these effects that were originally used to remove them from the raw series, namely, the Yoder et al. (1981) model for the solid Earth tides and the Kantha et al. (1998) model for the ocean tides.
+However, semidiurnal and diurnal ocean tidal terms have not been added to, and are therefore not included in, the SPACE99 UT1 values.